 A 5 Star Hotel is geared towards catering to guests at the highest level.
 Therefore everything from the exterior of the hotel down to the tableware should display excellent quality and high attention to detail.
 The service staff is meant to be highly trained and the attention should be focussed on providing the guest with the best experience possible.
 Exceptional levels of proactive service and customer care are essential.
+The term 5-star can be used for various hotel types including large-scale hotels, boutique hotels and resorts.

 Staff working in the food outlets must demonstrate excellent levels of food, beverage and wine product knowledge and service skills.
 The restaurant menu must boast an extensive range of dishes of outstanding quality, presented in immaculate menus.
 All outlets must have staffing levels with well-structured and dedicated teams with depth in management levels.
 This enables them to provide services that exceed the norm.
 Such as valet parking, escort to bedrooms, proactive table service in bars and lounges and at breakfast, ‘concierge’ service, 24-hour reception, 24-hour room service, full afternoon tea.